 * Special STEAM/Arts Integration curriculum for educators interested in receiving PD hours certificate.
 Global Arts Education fellowship is available to one educator or doctoral student (covers the majority of the program fee).
 Email firstname.lastname@example.org for more information about fellowship opportunities.

 Sat.
 15t h Feb.
 2020 (Day 1) Arrival – Accra

-Upon arrival at the Kotoka International Airport, a representative of Blastours will meet group for a transfer to the hotel.
+Upon arrival at the Kotoka International Airport, a representative will meet participants for a transfer to the hotel.
 Depending on the time of arrival, we can drive by the National Theatre to James Town, old Accra for an evening walking tour.
 End the day with dinner to a live band performance .
-Overnight stay at Coconut Grove Regency*** (or similar) in Accra (D)
+Overnight stay at Coconut Grove Regency*** (or similar) in Accra

 Sun.
 16t h Feb.
 (Day 2) Accra

 Start the day with a visit to the Artists Alliance Art Gallery for contemporary African art.
 This is a well-respected gallery of painting and sculpture by established and up-and-coming Ghanaian artists.
 Have a one-on-one with the patron artist bringing all these works together.
 Continue to the fantasy coffin makers , who make coffins to reflects an ambition or trade of the person for whom it was made.
 Meet the man behind this fascinating trade.
 Drive by the Osu Castle (Christiansborg), which was originally built by the Danes, then by the Independence square to the Kwame Nkrumah Mausoleum (the final resting place of Dr. Kwame Nkrumah, Ghana’s first President).
 Overnight stay at the Coconut Grove Regency Hotel (or similar) in Accra

 Mon.
 17t h Feb.
 (Day 3) Akosombo– Kumasi (250km)